-Good symmetry (ideal posture) allows your body tissues to respond well to stress from gravity and other daily activities.
-When you lose this symmetrical balance (bad posture), the stresses and strains lead to spinal degeneration and poor health and lost confidence.
+Good symmetry (good posture) allows your body tissues to respond well to stress from gravity and other daily activities.
+When you lose this symmetrical balance (bad posture), the stresses and strains lead to spinal degeneration, poor health and lost confidence.

-Forward head posture is a problem associated with lifestyle and particularly, our desk-based lives.
+Forward head posture is a problem associated with lifestyle and particularly, our desk-based mobile lives.
 If you jut your chin forward as far as you can and then try to take a deep breath in, you will find it very difficult.

 For me, a daily dose of Posturecise is the answer.
 Not into daily routines?
-Well you really need to be, because studies on sitting are beginning to show us that sitting more than 11 hours a day, increases risk of dying by 40% – YIKES!
+Well you really need to be, because studies on sitting are beginning to show us that sitting more than 11 hours a day, increases risk of dying by 40% – Yikes!

 I see a lot of this type of posture.
 The neck hump is the fatty lump of tissue found over the vertebrae located at the base of the neck.
 It is usually associated with feelings of self-consciousness, as the hump is often noticeable to others.

 Don’t be afraid to ask for an x-ray.
-If you do have a reversed neck curve, you need to know.
-Unless you rehabilitate the underlying cause, the neck hump will never go away.
+If you do have a reversed neck curve, you need to know!
+Unless you rehabilitate the underlying structural alignment, the neck hump will never go away.

 Your health and body posture speak volumes about you.
-How symmetrical you are has been show to affect perceived attractiveness.
+How symmetrical you are has been shown to affect perceived attractiveness.
 Not only do you look more attractive with upright posture but you feel more attractive.